How do people watch AI-generated videos of physical scenes?: Results

 \subsection{Strategy-based gaze behaviors}

-During the expriment, we asked participants to summarise thier strategies for distingushing between real and AI-generated videos.
+During the experiment, we asked participants to summarize their strategies for distinguishing between real and AI-generated videos.
 Three of the authors reviewed the comments from 40 participants and reached a consensus that the strategies can be grouped into two main categories: \textit{intuition} and \textit{logic} (see the tag clouds of frequently mentioned words in Figure~\ref{fig:strategies}-a and b). \textit{Logic} refers to participants trying to spot anomalies and identify places where the video does not align with their model of the physical world, relating to comments such as ``\textit{Defy nature law of physics}'' and ``\textit{The stability of the element}''.
 On the other hand, participants following an \textit{Intuition} strategy, describe a general feeling that the video is AI-generated, with comments such as ``\textit{Artificial looking textures}'' and ``\textit{Everything looks too perfect}''.

 We label the participants' strategies and further analyse thier gaze behavior based on the two strategies during the AI detection task (Logic: 25 participants; Intuition: 15 participants).
 We find there are significant differences in the number of fixations and saccade magnitudes, as illustrated in Figure~\ref{fig:strategies}-c and d.
-Participants who employed the logical strategy sampled more positions ($p<0.05$) on the videos, but had shorter saccade magnitudes ($p<0.05$), indicating that they engaged in a more logical exploration guided by a targeted attention distribution.
+Participants who employed the logical strategy sampled more positions on the videos, but had shorter saccade magnitudes, indicating that they engaged in a more logical exploration guided by a targeted attention distribution.
 These results lend support to \textit{H3}.
 Human gaze behaviors during video watching vary in their AI-detection strategies.
 Future research can explore more detailed classifications of human strategies.